Vaccine failings cast shadow over EU summit as third wave surges

 The EU’s executive unveiled plans on Wednesday to tighten oversight of vaccine exports that would allow greater scope to block shipments to countries with higher inoculation rates.

-Despite that, Brussels and London sought to cool their tensions on Wednesday, declaring in a joint statement that they were working “to create a win-win situation and expand vaccine supply for all our citizens”.
+Brussels and London sought to cool their tensions on Wednesday, declaring that they were working “to create a win-win situation and expand vaccine supply for all our citizens”.

 Although the Commission’s proposal on vaccine exports will be discussed at the summit, it is not likely to be explicitly endorsed.
 Several countries - including Belgium the Netherlands, Ireland, Sweden and Denmark - have reservations.

-She also said the bloc should sharply increase vaccinations given 360 million doses were scheduled for delivery in the second quarter, up from 100 million in the first.
+She also said the bloc should sharply increase vaccinations given 360 million doses were scheduled for delivery in the second quarter, up from 100 million in the first, highlighting shortfalls from AstraZeneca in both periods.

 A draft of the summit conclusions seen by Reuters said on vaccines that leaders would stress “the importance of ... export authorisations”, and reaffirm that vaccine producers must be respect contractual delivery deadlines.